Emeriti Retiree Health Care Program

 You will be eligible to be reimbursed from the Emeriti Reimbursement Benefit once you satisfy the criteria for Retirement Eligibility and retire from the College.
 This means you must have attained age 55 and have at least 20 years of benefit-eligible service or age 60 with at least 10 years of benefit-eligible service.
 You also satisfy Retirement Eligibility if you become permanently disabled during active service and receive a disability determination letter from Social Security.

 If you leave the College and do not satisfy the College's criteria for Retirement Eligibility, you will not be entitled to the College’s contribution to your Health Account.
-Of course, you always have the right to use your own contributions and earnings.
+If you contributed funds to the Plan (prior to 2025) you have the right to use your own contributions and earnings after you terminate employment at the College.
 You can be reimbursed from your Health Account to pay for qualified out-of-pocket medical expenses, including other health insurance.
-You may also continue to make personal, after-tax contributions into your Emeriti Health Account after you leave the College or even after you retire.

 Please visit the Emeriti website for complete information about the benefit including saving for health care expenses in retirement, how to be reimbursed from your Health Account for qualified medical expenses and what health plan options are available once you retire and are eligible for Medicare.